sap-tutorials/Tutorials/tutorials/jam-cloud-login-admin-user-setup/jam-cloud-login-admin-user-setup.md

 Figure 2: Assign roles to SAP Jam users

-Unlike the Administrator, the additional users do not log into SAP Jam from don't pick up any existing sessions and paste the URL.
-You will be presented with an SAP Jam Developer Edition, right-click on the **Go To Service** link within the SAP Jam Services section of the SAP Cloud Platform Account Cockpit and select **Copy Link Address from within the SAP Cloud Platform Cockpit.
-To get the URL for the login page for your** .

 Unlike the Administrator, the additional users do not log into SAP Jam from within the SAP Cloud Platform Cockpit.
 To get the URL for the login page for your SAP Jam developer edition, right-click on the **Go To Service** link within the SAP Jam Services section of the SAP Cloud Platform Account Cockpit and select **Copy Link Address**.